mendix/docs/content/appstore/app-services/invoice-processing.md

 ## 4 Usage

 To use the Invoice Processing app service, first you need to create a model, then create an [Import Mapping](#mapping-file) using a sample invoice.
-Import Mapping defines how to map extracted data from images to an entity.
-After Import Mapping creation, you include the [invoice processing service activity](#extraction-activity) into a microflow.
-This microflow should be set up to accept set of invoice image(s), your trained model, and Import Mapping.
-Microflow should extract data from the images in bulk and then map the data to an entity using the Import Mapping that you created.
+The Import Mapping defines how to map extracted data from images to an entity.
+After you create the Import Mapping, include the [Invoice Processing activity](#extraction-activity) into a microflow.
+This microflow should be set up to accept the invoice image(s), your trained model, and the Import Mapping.
+The microflow should extract data from the invoice images in bulk and then map the data to an entity using the Import Mapping that you created.

 ### 4.1 Training a Document Model {#document-model-training}